 It’s hard to say what exactly makes a person choose a book out of all the options available, but when I found “The Virginian”, the same shop also had an anthology of Native American myths.
 I was quick to snatch up this treasured text as well.
 It treated me to a divine reading experience while riding from Laramie to Jackson Hole via the Wind River Indian Reservation.
 Those sacred stories held such a depth of knowledge that I had to pass that book along once I finished it.
 It is not safe to stare into the sun. — I don’t know where that book is today, but I trust it found its way into good hands.
 Myths are to be shared wisely and with trust.

 Joe Klein writes an incredible biography of Woody Guthrie.
 Before diving into the Dylan realm, I really hadn’t heard of Woody Guthrie’s legacy.
-I vaguely remembered that the Americana Classic, “This Land is Your Land” was attributed to him, not much else.
+“This Land is Your Land” I vaguely remembered being attributed to him.
 But as I read his biography, and I related the timeline of his life, I realized I was reading the story of a life of my grandfather, or a great uncle or, some other wise elder family member’s youthful story.
 Woody was just so real, so relatable, and Klein was perfectly able to articulate his humble hero persona.
 I see clearly how Woody’s words and simple ideas are reflections of folk tales that resonate through every human.
 He was the master of connection.
 Folk music, the human struggle, the desire to be great, Woody was all of it at once — he lived it, he saw it, he achieved it — and he left a roadmap, the same map that he found, the same map that God shared with him.

 Currently, I’m halfway through his posthumously published novel “House of Earth”.
 The introduction alone, by Johnny Depp and Douglas Brinkley, is worth picking this book off of the shelf.
 But Woody had already written the story within back in the 1970’s.
 He feared the prude-ness of the world at that time would destroy the spirit of his story and thus decided to store it away.
 Who knows what “House of Earth’s” legacy would have been if it had reached the mainstream during the heat of revolutionary days.
 I haven’t read much of MLK yet, but Woody was preaching similar ideas in simple folk terms. *I think* MLK and Woody held the tools to unite the oppression felt in cities with the struggle felt in rural areas, simultaneously, but their networks didn’t intertwine.
 Regardless, Woody’s legacy will always live strong throughout my story.